Surname: Modern era

-During the modern era many cultures around the world adopted family names, particularly for administrative reasons, especially during the age of European expansion and particularly since 1600.
+During the modern era many cultures around the world adopted family names, particularly for administrative reasons, especially during the age of European expansion and particularly since the 1600s.
 The Napoleonic Code, adopted in various parts of Europe, stipulated that people should be known by both their given name(s) and a family name that would not change across generations.
 Other notable examples include the Netherlands (1795–1811), Japan (1870s), Thailand (1920), and Turkey (1934).
 The structure of the Japanese name was formalized by the government as family name + given name in 1868.

 In Breslau Prussia enacted the Hoym Ordinance in 1790, mandating the adoption of Jewish surnames.
 Napoleon also insisted on Jews adopting fixed names in a decree issued in 1808.

 Names can sometimes be changed to protect individual privacy (such as in witness protection), or in cases where groups of people are escaping persecution.
-After arriving in the United States, European Jews who fled Nazi persecution sometimes anglicized their surnames to avoid discrimination.
-Governments can also forcibly change people's names, as when the National Socialist government of Germany assigned German names to European people in the territories they conquered.
+After arriving in the United States, European Jews, particularly those who fled Nazi persecution sometimes anglicized their surnames to avoid discrimination.
+Governments can also forcibly change people's names, as when the National Socialist government of Germany assigned German names to European people in the territories they conquered and intended to annex.
 In the 1980s, the People's Republic of Bulgaria forcibly changed the first and last names of its Turkish citizens to Bulgarian names.